Rocky (franchise): Rocky Balboa (2006)

-Twenty years have passed since his final fight with his former protégé, Tommy "The Machine" Gunn.
-Long retired, Rocky Balboa still staggers around an ever-changing world; his son is grown and distant, Paulie is working back at the meat plant, and Rocky's wife Adrian has died.
-Rocky has opened a restaurant named after his wife, which he stocks with mementos of his prime as he tells his old fight stories to customers.
-But when a computer-simulated fight on ESPN depicting a bout between a young Rocky Balboa and the current champion, Mason Dixon (Antonio Tarver), reignites interest in the faded boxer, Rocky discovers he has not lost his fighting spirit and considers an opportunity to prove himself in the ring again.
-Rocky almost wins the fight but loses in a split decision just like the first film.
+Sixteen years since his fight with his former protégé, Tommy Gunn, Rocky still staggers around an ever-changing world; he and Robert have grown distant, Paulie is working back at the meat plant, and Rocky's wife Adrian has died from ovarian cancer.
+Rocky runs a restaurant in Philadelphia named after his wife, which he stocks with mementos of his prime as he tells his old fight stories to his customers.
+But when a computer-simulated fight on ESPN depicting a bout between a young Rocky Balboa and the current champion, Mason Dixon (Antonio Tarver) depicts Rocky emerging victorious, Rocky discovers he has not lost his fighting spirit and considers an opportunity to prove himself in the ring once again.
+Rocky goes the distance with Dixon but loses in a split decision just like the first film.
 Rocky is last seen visiting his wife's grave saying, "Yo, Adrian, we did it".